smogelmose/smogelmose/README.md

 📝 I write poetry and fiction in Scrivener.\
 🎥 I'm a certified Avid Media Composer User & Instructor.\
 🧔🏻‍ I'm open-minded and have a friendly demeanor.\
-🐳 I'm setting Sail with Docker.\
+🐳 I'm setting sail with Docker.\
 🎮 I like to bring people together for a friendly game.

 <!--